microsoft/ignite-learning-paths/mod/mod20/03-prep-paas.md

 - Prefix: The **unique prefix** [that you prepared](./01-preparation.md/#prefix) for to render the resources names unique.

 > IMPORTANT: Because of some limitations in some services' names, the prefix should be **4 characters long maximum**.
-You should only use **the letters A-Z, a-z or the digits 0-9** for the prefix.
+You should only use **the letters a-z or the digits 0-9** for the prefix.

 - Username: The [username that you prepared](./01-preparation.md/#credentials), that will be used to log into the virtual machines.
 We recommend sticking to a consistent username and password.
 For convenience, this field is pre-populated with the value `tailwind` but you can change it if you want.